 Ross Nichols was one of the key figures in the revival of interest in Celtic Spirituality and Druidry in modern times.
 In 1964, Nichols, a Cambridge academic and published poet, became Chief of The Order of Bards, Ovates & Druids, and from that time, he wrote prolifically on the subjects of Druidism and Celtic mythology.

-His main work, The Book of Druidry, was published in 1990, fifteen years after his death, and over twenty years later remains in print, while The Order of Bards Ovates and Druids, which he founded, is now the largest Druid organisation in the world, with many thousands of members worldwide.
+His main work, The Book of Druidry, was published in 1990, fifteen years after his death, and The Order of Bards Ovates and Druids, which he founded, is now the largest Druid organisation in the world, with many thousands of members worldwide.

 Ross Nichols, whose Druid name was ‘Nuinn’, b.1902 – d.1975, is one of the founding figures of modern Nature-based spirituality.
 A graduate of history from Cambridge University at the time when Sir James Frazer, of Golden Bough fame, was teaching there, Ross devoured the work of Frazer, Freud, Jung, T.S.Eliot, Robert Graves and Jessie Weston amongst many others, to satisfy his interests in mythology, depth psychology, magic and religion.
 He worked in journalism, teaching and social work through the Depression, and became a committed socialist and pacifist, favouring for the rest of his life the new economic theories of C.H.Douglas, whose concept of Social Credit advocated a total reform of the monetary system to make it more equitable.
 Ross was also a vegetarian and naturist, joining Britain’s first naturist community, Spielplatz, near St.Albans in Hertfordshire, in the 1930s.